turingschool/backend-curriculum-site/professional_development/module_one/identity_essentials.markdown

 * Login and go to your profile page
 * Click the "Edit Your Public Profile" link
 * Make sure your standard name is setup
-* Make sure your photo is your *standard* headshot photo
+* Make sure your photo is your standard headshot photo
+* Set a title along the lines of "Software Developer" or "Front-End Developer"
 * Backfill your education and work experience if you haven't added that before

+Lia suggests that:

+* Consider a title like "Software Developer | Former Graphic Designer" to emphasize
+* If you're looking to move to a certain location for work, consider using that as your LinkedIn location to get noticed by recruiters there
+* Add a "Summary": this is your opportunity to tell your story and call out that you're a career changer. which makes a big impact on recruiters.
+The first 100 characters show up on the recruiter view, if they aren't caught by it they don’t click through

+#### Turing Education

-Then, for your current position under "Experience", you want to add something along these lines:
+Then add Turing under education.
+You want to add something along these lines:

-* Title: Front-End Engineering Student
-* Company: Turing School of Software & Design
+* School: Turing School of Software & Design
+* Field of Study: "Back-End Engineering" or "Front-End Engineering"
+* Time period: 2017-2017
 * Location: Denver, CO
-* I currently work here

 You can tweak the description as you see fit, but here are some ideas: